taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 **GIARMO**: "To be a space swimmer, you must keep yourself in peak physical condition.
 And life in space is the greatest enemy to human physical strength."

+### Page 9

+**GIARMO** rubs his hands together with gleeful anticipation: "So!
+Let's get started with stretches, then strength training!"

+Montage of typical circus training exercises, especially partner acro stuff.

+Soka is strong but not the best at coordination.
+Min isn't so strong but incredibly dextrous and moves beautifully, artfully.

 ### Page 10

 Whereas other guilds ate catered lunch from the mess hall, the **CIRQUE DU COSMIQUE** guild just puts out piles of raw fruit.

 **GIARMO**: "I hate to say it but the food they feed you is trash.
 We have a small orchard in one of the terrariums, these are much better for a mid-day meal.
 Besides, if you get too full you won't be able to use the playground."
+Soka and Min exchange a look, and they decide to eat only fruit from the orchards until they can sort out Min's eSyrup seizures.

-Large panel depicting an insanely creative playgrounds, built by the guild trainees.
+Large panel depicting an insanely creative playground, built by the guild trainees.
 Min sees the echoes of her beloved Earth trees in those playground structures, and is delighted to play on them, using Tree Surfer muscles that have been neglected ever since she came into space.

 ### Page 11

-At dinner Min finds Zalo and tells him that she needs to show him something, but in the **INFRADESTRUCTORS** workspace please.
-There, Min shows Zalo the smuggled medical scanner.
-He freaks out and wants to take it apart immediately, but Min explains that she needs to shut off the scanner's communications and then use it to make an unrecorded scan of all the food and water.
+**GIARMO** pulls aside Soka and Min to tell them that they show a lot of promise as space swimmers, and asks if they would be interested in a special group he's putting together to experiment with multi-partner synchronized space swimming, which could be a new way to accomplish certain build and maintenance tasks for space vessels in orbit or during space travel.
+Both Soka and Min are delighted.

 ### Page 12

+At dinner Min and Soka are so euphoric from the day that Min nearly forgets to find Zalo, but then she sees him right at the end of dinner.
+She runs after him and makes up a fake reason why he needs to come with her to the Service Crew Head Office, right now please.
+There, PQ shows Zalo the smuggled medical scanner.
+He freaks out and wants to take it apart immediately, but Min explains that she needs to shut off the scanner's communications and then use it to make an undocumented scan of all the food and water from the mess hall.

 Zalo insists that he can build a food and water scanner from old parts, so Min has to explain the full story, about her subdermal shield and the eSyrup neutralizer substance.
 She shows him the substance and asks if he minds taking a look at it.
 Zalo's mind is blown when he learns that Min has living eSyrup tatoos.
 He wants to learn more and help.

 ## Chapter 5